keatinge/Stack-Overflow-Rep-Display/README.md

 # Stack-Overflow-Rep-Display
-Find out who is trusted at a glance. with this small script for tampermonkey to display users' reputation next to their comments on stack overflow.
+Find out who is trusted at a glance with this small script for tampermonkey to display users' reputation next to their comments on stack overflow.

 ###Before: